-Bruce is the Vice President of Delivery for ThreeWill.
-Bruce has over thirty-five years of extensive experience and proven success in IT Professional Services Management, COTS Product Development, Application Management and overall Financial Management.
+Bruce is the Vice President of Client Engagement for ThreeWill.
+Bruce has over thirty-five years of extensive experience and proven success in IT Professional Services Management, COTS Product Development, Application Management, and overall Financial Management.

 Here’s a list of questions (with answers for ThreeWill) that we suggest that you ask when talking to service providers about migrating from Jive to Microsoft.